OpenWeather

 Imperial-X & Department of Earth Science and Engineering, Imperial College London

 Dr. Heaney is an AI in Science Research Fellow at Imperial-X and the Department of Earth Science and Engineering.
 Her work focuses on reduced-order modelling, machine learning for scientific applications, and urban and environmental flows.
-He is a co-author of one of Wiley’s top-cited articles, introducing an autoencoder-based model for neutron diffusion.
+She is a co-author of one of Wiley’s top-cited articles, introducing an autoencoder-based model for neutron diffusion.

 Philip Challinor